Skip to content

 Segmentation Plugin Example

 This example demonstrates how to use the segmentation plugin system in ZarrNii.
+The plugin system is built on the pluggy framework, providing a flexible and extensible architecture for implementing custom segmentation algorithms.

 Basic Otsu Segmentation